plone/training/user_generated_content.rst

 Constrain types
 ---------------

-* On the talk-folder select `Restrictions… <http://localhost:8080/Plone/the-event/talks/folder_constraintypes_form>`_ from the *Add new* menu.
+* On the talk folder select `Restrictions… <http://localhost:8080/Plone/the-event/talks/folder_constraintypes_form>`_ from the *Add new* menu.
 Only allow to add talks.

 .. _user-content-local-roles-label: